CarlosFaccelli26/hand_crafting_milestone/README.md

 7.
   ![Product Review](/screenshots/screenshots10.png)
     - As we can see user can post a review of the product.
 And will appear on the left side of the screen.
 In this case admin is logged in so admin will be avialable to delete the review if admin wish to do it.

+# Testing User Stories

+1. As a User
+  - As a user I expect an easy navigation experience through the website.
+Each link with its define purpose.
+    * Website navigation shows simplicity at the time of surface the store.
+All links shows description wich will give the user a hint of what each link can do.
+  - As a user I would like to register and log in just following super simple steps.
+    * For the process of register and login I used a library that works with django called [allauth]().
+Wich is a open source, wich means is backed by many developers who try to create a secure and simple registration process for the user.
+  - As a user I want to have access to my previous orders and purchases.
+    * User will be able to see previous orders that they did in the past, since the store keep the purchase data, such as: items purchased, quantity of item purchased, etc..
+  - As a user I would like to be able to add, remove and check the item from my wishlist.
+    * Users will have the ability to add remove and check items on their wishlist.
+In case that the user doesn't have a wishlist it will appear empty, otherwise will show all products added to the user's wishlist.
+  - As a user It want to add some comments below the product to give my personal opinion.
+    * Users can add a comment to a certain product.
+At the moment user does not require to purchase an item to add a comment.
+For the future will be a feature to add to the project, since it will make more sense that only users that had been purchased an item will be able to add a comment to share their experience to others users who want to know more about the product, like the quality of the product etc..
+2. As a owner
+  - As a owner I want to assure an amazing and easy navigation experience to the user.
+    *
+  - As a owner I have to be able to send a message notification to confirm the user he completed his registration form corrcetly.
+    * User's that has been register will recieve a message to check that the user whose trying to register is using a real email to avoid troubles.
+  - As a owner I want to have the possibility to control the hate-speech, being able to delete the post or coments If they go against the comunity rules of the website.
+    * Owners will be able to delete reviews that they considere that are malicious or out of context or simply because they considered that certain review are not qualified for the store.
+Once the owner try to delete the review a small screen will pop up to confirm the delition of the review, just to be sure that the owner will delete that specific review and not another one by mistake.
+  - As a owner I need to add, edit or delete some products when they may be out of stock or sold out.
+    * Once user has made a purchase it will recieve an email to confirm the purchase with all the information of the purchase made by the user.
+Information will include price, delivery cost if any, quantity of items purchased, etc...

 # Deployment